-Traditional View

-1. Scripture is the unique Word of God.
+Critical View Traditional View 1.
+Scripture is like any text of human origin.
+Scripture is the unique Word of God.
+2. Approach Scripture like any other text.
 2. Scripture requires its own special approach.

-3. The Scripture text is to be established on the basis of all the available textual evidence by applying all the relevant textual principles, at least the 'seven notes of truth' (defined by John Burgon...).
+3. The subjective judgment of the individual critic is the ultimate criterion for determining the Scripture text, to be applied through the methods of intrinsic and transcriptional probability.
+3. The Scripture text is to be established on the basis of all the available textual evidence by applying all the relevant textual principles, at least the 'seven notes of truth' (defined by John Burgon).
+4. The older the manuscript, the better its text.
 4. The age of a manuscript is a necessary but not sufficient criterion for determining the quality of its text, even less an absolute one.
 For the New Testament text, age is also inadequate in that some of its earliest manuscripts are among the most corrupted ones, so that an older witness is not necessarily better.
-Moreover, the oldest uncials adduced to support the Critical Text are not the oldest extant manuscripts.
+Moreover, the oldest uncials1 adduced to support the Critical Text are not the oldest extant manuscripts.
+U Continued